Nazir Ahmed Butt

-Career
+Background and career

-Butt was commissioned in the Frontier Force Regiment, Pakistan Army in 1983.
+Nazir Ahmed Butt is of Kashmiri ethnicity.
+He was commissioned in the Frontier Force Regiment of the Pakistan Army in 1983.
 He graduated from the Command and Staff College, and the National Defence University, Pakistan.
-Prior to his appointment as commander of the XI Corps (Peshawar Corps) in December 2016, he served as commander of the Pakistan Military Academy (PMA) in addition to commanding an infantry division in the Federally Administered Tribal Areas (FATA).
+Prior to his appointment as commander of the XI Corps (Peshawar Corps) in December 2016, he served as commandant of the Pakistan Military Academy (PMA), and commanded an infantry division in the Federally Administered Tribal Areas (FATA).

-He was promoted to lieutenant general in 2014 and was subsequently appointed as inspector general of Communications and Information Technology at the General Headquarters.
+He was promoted to lieutenant general in 2014, and was subsequently appointed inspector general of Communications and Information Technology at the General Headquarters.
 Before retiring from the service in 2018, he also commanded a military formation in South Waziristan as a major general.